Afro-Germans: Art, culture and music

-The cultural life of Afro-Germans has great variety and complexity.
+The cultural life of Afro-Germans is marked by great variety and complexity.
 With the emergence of MTV and Viva, the popularity of American pop culture promoted Afro-German representation in German media and culture.

 May Ayim (1960-1996), was an Afro-German poet, educator and activist.
-She was a co-editor of the book Farbe bekennen, whose English translation was published as Showing Our Colors: Afro-German Women Speak Out.
+She was co-editor of the book Farbe bekennen, whose English translation was published as Showing Our Colors: Afro-German Women Speak Out.